Martin Theodore Orne: Antisocial Behavior and Manchurian Candidates

 Orne received CIA funding through Project MKUltra Subproject 84 but was given no special direction for his research.

 Orne did not believe it was possible to use hypnosis for the purpose of creating a Manchurian Candidate stating, “When the layman inquires whether hypnosis can be used to induce antisocial behavior, he generally wonders whether a hypnotist can induce trance in a total stranger and then compel him to carry out behavior for his own personal and private benefit--the subject somehow becoming the helpless tool of the powerful hypnotist."..."No authority has seriously maintained that such a total control fantasy could be translated into real life with the help of hypnosis.
 Fortunately, the Manchurian Candidate still remains fiction.”

 Orne sought to prove his stance by replicating experiments previously believed to have demonstrated hypnosis could coerce subjects into "unacceptable” or “antisocial” behavior – such as handling a poisonous snake or throwing acid on a research assistant.
 By adding a control group of simulators to these experiments, Orne demonstrated that the control group (simulators) were more likely than the hypnotized subjects to perform the requested “antisocial” act.
 Orne explains that this is because subjects in these experiments, both hypnotized and simulators, trusted that they were not in any real danger.
 He concludes: “The popular view which holds that hypnosis is able to exert a unique form of control over the hypnotized individual, which can compel him to carry out otherwise repugnant actions, must be rejected.

 Orne used the CIA’s money as emergency contingency funds while awaiting grants from other sources.
 When MKUltra Subproject 84 was discontinued, Orne was allowed to retain the remaining monies, nearly 2/3rds of which he had not yet used.

+Orne spent a 3 month sabbatical at the University of Sydney in Australia where he furthered his research into the effects of hypnosis on antisocial behavior, subject-expectancy effect, and demand characteristics.